Jonas Gardell

 Lars Jonas Holger Gardell (born 2 November 1963) is a Swedish novelist, playwright, screenwriter and comedian.
 He is the brother of religion scholar Mattias Gardell.
 He is well known for his books and plays in all of Scandinavia and his books have been translated to around 25 languages.

-Early career
+Early life

+Lars Jonas Holger Gardell was born 2 November 1963 in Täby, the third of four children born to Bertil Gardell and Ingegärd Rasmussen.
+Both his parents were psychologists.

+His brother, Mattias Gardell is a religious historian and his sister Stina Gardell is a documentary filmmaker.

+Career

 Gardell's first novel, Passionsspelet (The Passion Play), was published in 1985.
 Since then, he has written some ten novels, including En komikers uppväxt (A Comedian Growing Up), which became a TV series.
 He has also written several other books, nine plays and two screenplays that were made into movies, including Livet är en schlager (Life is a Schlager).
-His novels are not yet available in English.

 He wrote and performed himself the song "Aldrig ska jag sluta älska dig", which was performed by Bergström in the film.